jimdigriz/bratwurst/README.md

     make defconfig

-This creates the default `bratwurst.config` configuration file which contains documentation inline.
+This creates the default `bratwurst.config` configuration file which contains inline documentation.
 Later this file is used during the firmware building process and installed on the target at `/etc/bratwurst`.
 Open this file in an editor and edit it to suit your environment, the defaults can be left as is if you just want to spin up the VM.

 ### User Accounts